-All businesses have challenges when it comes to managing their IT budget, but non-profits and associations are dealing with even tighter constraints.
+All businesses have challenges when it comes to managing their IT budget, but budgets for IT support for non-profits and associations are even tighter.
 Here's how we helped this non-profit refresh their technology strategy and save dollars along the way.

 Because of strict limits on resources, we often find that non-profits and associations tend to stick with whatever technology they have in place, even if it’s years old.
 It seems easier and cheaper not to touch anything.
 This couldn’t be farther from the truth.

 Below we share the true story of how we helped a Washington DC nonprofit organization save A LOT of money on their monthly IT budget by following our strategic technology advice.

 Before you scroll down, you may want to watch this short video on the "Top 5 Ways Non-Profits can Save Money on Technology" to pick up a few quick tips!

 How Non-Profit Organizations Can Save Money On Technology - Watch The Video

 New CFO Takes a Hard Look at the IT Budget

 A well-established non-profit had been operating at a loss over the past few years, and had brought in a new CFO to right the ship.

 He was astounded by how much they were spending on their IT, and brought in Ntiva as IT consultants to perform an evaluation.